-Welfare concerns are reported directly to Denisa the Welfare Officer who is fully trained and also part of the Safeguarding Team.
+Welfare concerns are reported directly to the Welfare Officer Denisa Sava, who is fully trained and also part of the Safeguarding Team.
 General concerns are dealt with quietly and calmly and records kept if necessary.
-If the Welfare Officer is unable to find a satisfactory solution the Safeguarding Team would be consulted, and the Principal involved if necessary.
+If the Welfare Officer is unable to find a satisfactory solution, the Safeguarding Team are consulted and the Principal is involved if necessary.